 - Strong and white teeth

-People with a predominant Kapha Dosha are moderate and have good temperament.
+People with a predominant Kapha Dosha are moderate and have good temperaments.
 They are the person that you can trust and rely on.
 They are slow in learning but having a good memory.
 They will feel sleepy and depress under stress.
 They tend to procrastinate on the tasks given to them.

 They are having a low appetite and crony digestion.
 They are generally slow inactivity and also hard to motivate.

-They are sentimental, romantic, highly tolerant and forgiving.
+They are sentimental, romantic, highly tolerant, and forgiving.

 Role of Doshas in Ayurvedic System

-Ayurveda has been followed in India since ages and even today, large numbers of people rely on Ayurveda to treat diseases and health ailments.
+Ayurveda has been followed in India for ages and even today, large numbers of people rely on Ayurveda to treat diseases and health ailments.
 This form of science is native to India and people have been practicing it since 1500 BC.